0jdxt/pyvid/README.md

 ## Dependencies

 - [install](https://www.ffmpeg.org/download.html)
-  ffmpeg with libx264 or libx265 support and make sure the executable is in $PATH
+  ffmpeg with libx264 or libx265 support and make sure the executable can be found with the `$PATH` environment variable.

 ## Installation